 Vision

-In 2030 food systems will produce healthy nutritious foods for all, produced through input-efficient methods and supporting a thriving environment.
+In 2030 food business operationswill produce healthy nutritious foods for all, produced through input-efficient methods and supporting a thriving environment.
 Food Systems will operate as collaborative networks that are constantly seeking to improve their economic, environmental and social performance for all actors of the network, and those food systems can be region specific, in local territories, but also global.
 The food systems contribute to the achievement of a wide range of objectives as captured by the Sustainable Development Goals such as achieving food security, mitigating global warming, ensuring good health and preserving biodiversity.

 These inclusive and resilient food systems are supported by open science based knowledge systems to stimulate further innovations.
 As such a food system is necessarily knowledge intensive.
-The food system includes the production of foods, environmental effects, its processing, distribution, its nutritional values and its healthy consequence, requiring to look beyond the individual value chains, individual crops or livestock types, and farm types.
-In the open science based knowledge system, researchers
+The food business operations create and use knowledge on the production of foods, environmental effects, its processing, distribution, its nutritional values and its healthy consequence, requiring to look beyond the individual value chains, individual crops or livestock types, and farm types.
+In the open science based knowledge hub, researchers

 openly collaborate with different societal stakeholders to further improve the functioning of the food system;

-deploy a systems approach including the impacts and consequences in the whole food systems in their research, not studying effects and disciplines in isolation;
+create a systems approach including the impacts and consequences in the whole food systems in their research, not studying effects and disciplines in isolation;

-undertake fully data-driven research, in which the data is ubiquitously driving the research, and researcher rapidly plug-n-play different data sources to quantify and estimate effects in a robust way;
+undertake fully data- and knowledge-driven research, in which transparent data / knowledge is ubiquitously driving the research, and researcher rapidly plug-n-play different data / knowledge sources to quantify and estimate effects in a robust way;

 work impact-based, to place their research in the broader societal context and show what the implications of the research are.